elfahl52/elfahl52/README.md

 ### 🔥 About Me

-- 💻 Full Stack Developer in progress
+- 💻 Full Stack Developer soon
 - 🔐 Learning **Cybersecurity** alongside web development
 - 🧠 Mastering **OOP**, **Algorithms**, and **Data Structures** in **C++** and **Python**
 - 🤖 Solving problems on platforms like LeetCode & Codeforces